ualberta-rcg/python-cluster/_episodes/arrays.md

   The second and third examples are the same (the `:2` means "every second number").

   The last example means "run at most 10 of them at a given time"
-* Your script will run one time for each index specified.
-Each time it runs, it will have access to the environment variable `$SLURM_ARRAY_TASK_ID`, which will have the value of the index for this specific run.
+* Your script will run **one time for each index specified**.
+Each time it runs, the script will have access to the environment variable **`$SLURM_ARRAY_TASK_ID`**, which will have the value of the index for this specific run.

   In the second example above, four sub-jobs are submitted into the queue, one will run with `$SLURM_ARRAY_TASK_ID` equal to `1`, another with `$SLURM_ARRAY_TASK_ID` equal to `3`, and so on.
 * Each sub-job will appear separately in the queue, each with a separate log file.

+Job arrays are an excellent way to exploit a kind of parallelism without having to make your serial program parallel: since multiple jobs can run at the same time, the net effect is that your multiple serial jobs are running in parallel.

 Here is a very basic example of how arrays work, try submitting it:

+**`array-basic.sh`**

 ~~~
 #SBATCH --array=1,4,7